Ms Shan looked at the letter and found that it had stubbornly refused to change its meaning while she'd been looking away.

 The Mega Centre hadn't been happy about this change, but also hadn't felt it necessary to oppose it.
 At least they hadn't at first.
 But then the DIY Barn had agitated for the Mega Centre management to fight the Super Centre management in council.
 And they had, and they'd won.

-Ms Shen stared at the letter on council letterhead paper.
+Ms Shan stared at the letter on council letterhead paper.
 Still its meaning didn't change.
 The increased traffic from the new carpark wasn't projected to increase profits much.
 1.25% according to the analysts.
 But when the bottom line is so damn tight, every 1.25% counts.

 "What do we know about them?"
 Marlon said.
 "Those DIY Barn people.
 What do we know?
 I've looked them up online and all I can find is bland corporate crap.
 Do you know more about these arseholes?
 Does head office?"

-"Probably not much more than you do," Ms Shen said.
+"Probably not much more than you do," Ms Shan said.
 "Their parent company was formed in Argentina in 1946.
 They make boots, barbed wire, helmets, that sort of thing.
 They started into the hardware business a few years ago and began setting up locally."

 "It's pretty bland stuff all around," Marlon said.
 "Company sees an opportunity and goes for it."